blaenk/blaenk.github.io/provider/notes/swift.markdown

 let twoByTwo = Size(width: 2.0, height: 2.0)
 ```

-It's also possible to use a closure or function to initialize a property, though due to two-phase initialization, no other property, instance method, or `self` be used unless the property is marked as `@lazy`, which would denote that it wouldn't accessed until after initialization.
+It's also possible to use a closure or function to initialize a property, though due to two-phase initialization, no other property, instance method, or `self` be used unless the property is marked as `lazy`, which would denote that it wouldn't accessed until after initialization.

 ``` swift
 class SomeClass {